cindyker/HomeSpawnPlus/DEV_NOTES.md

 code breaks anyway, it's easy to add another test to be sure that regression doesn't happen again.

-HSP uses Junit and PowerMock (based on Mockito) to write test cases.
+HSP uses TestNG and Mockito to write test cases.
 HSP further tries to follow good design practices of OOP (encapsulation and abstraction) and modular design in order to have small classes with minimal dependencies to facilitate simple addition of test cases, encouraging increased test coverage.

 == Internationalization (i18n)